amorales187/DH150/Assignments/A04/README.md

 * [Video of Interview with Screensharing](link)
 * [Transcription of the audio](link)

-insert photo/findings
+### Some Key Insights

 ## Reflection
 I enjoyed the contextual inquiry since I was able to uncover some usability problems that I did not notice during my heuristic evaluation.
 The user, or my dad, does not have a high level of technical skill so observing him navigate the app brought many possible improvements to my attention.
 I had to direct the tasks and steps for using the app because of his technology skill level, as well as explain it in a way that would make most sense to him.
 I had to adapt and think on the spot in order to help him better understand the questions.
+I noticed he was a bit nervous too so I could include more icebreakers and not jump into the script right away.

 Some drawbacks during the process:
 * I could not keep a serious demeanor with my dad because our relationship involves lots of joking and teasing.
 At one point, my dad took a photo of himself as proof for a report on an illegal dumping.
 I made a joke that my dad would be considered illegal dummping or trash because of the photo, prompting him to change the photo.
 I realize this would be very inappropriate with other people and in a real interview.